DigitalChinaOpenSource/oadin/docs/en/source/aog_mechanism.rst

 ===============================
-Byze Key Mechanisms
+Oadin Key Mechanisms
 ===============================

-In this section, we will introduce two important mechanisms of ``Byze`` for two critical challenges we mentioned earlier: :ref:`compatibility_issue` and :ref:`availability_issue`.
+In this section, we will introduce two important mechanisms of ``Oadin`` for two critical challenges we mentioned earlier: :ref:`compatibility_issue` and :ref:`availability_issue`.